-Tim offers the perfect mix of expertise and teaching, enjoyable company, and great driving.
-He only books by the day, rather than by the hour.
+Tim offers a fine mix of expertise and teaching, enjoyable company, and great driving.

 Mining here collapsed in the 1980s, and Margaret Thatcher ended subsidies that were keeping it afloat — effectively prompting the closure of the mine (and earning lots of Cornish enemies).
 Today, considered virtually a shrine by the local community, this mine — once 2,100 feet deep and extending half a mile under the ocean — has been converted into a museum, exhibiting most of its original buildings and machinery.
-Even if you're not into heavy metal, this unique look at tin mining is fascinating, and a must-see for those interested in engineering.
+This unique look at tin mining is fascinating, and a must-see for those interested in engineering.

 England's longest hiking trail — and one of its most popular — the South West Coast Path runs 630 miles along the sea from Somerset to Dorset, including the coasts of Devon and Cornwall.

-The museum explains how underwater telegraph cables were made possible thanks to a new insulating material (a resin from a Malaysian tree called gutta-percha), how the cables were even more heavily armored in shallower water (where they could be damaged by the anchors of passing ships), and how ruptured cables were repaired in the briny deep.
-Ask about the worthwhile once-hourly presentation about underwater telegraphy, which helps bring the place to life.
+The museum explains how underwater telegraph cables were made possible thanks to a new insulating material, how the cables were even more heavily armored in shallower water (where they could be damaged by the anchors of passing ships), and how ruptured cables were repaired in the briny deep.
 The tunnels are furnished as they would have been during wartime, when they protected England's very precious connection to the world.

-This open-air theater — with 700 seats carved out of the rock — has the most spectacular setting of any theater in England.
-While seeing a play is the best way to experience the theater (tickets are inexpensive and easy to get), you can also simply visit to enjoy the garden-like setting and the wonderful story of the amazing woman who created it.
-There's also a cliff-hanging coffeehouse (accessible only with admission).
+This 700-seat theater has the most spectacular setting of any in England.
+While seeing a play is the best experience (tickets are inexpensive and can be booked online), you can also simply visit to enjoy the view and the wonderful story of the amazing woman who created it (but you must book an entry time in advance).

 Mackerel Sky (in Newlyn, a pleasant 30-minute walk, or five-minute drive, from Penzance) offers a fun and creative menu featuring fresh local fish.
 The service is friendly, there's no pretense, and the tasty dishes are artfully presented.

-Regardless of whether Arthur is fact or fiction, windblown Tintagel Castle is striking one of England's more rewarding ruined-castle experiences.
-And as a bonus, you get to enjoy a spectacularly scenic stretch of Cornish coastline.
-Bring a picnic to have lunch with a view, or eat at the on-site café.
+Regardless of whether Arthur is fact or fiction, windblown Tintagel Castle is one of England's more rewarding ruined-castle experiences.
+And, as a bonus, you get to enjoy a spectacularly scenic stretch of Cornish coastline.

-In other parts of England, stone circles, stone rows, and standing stones are cause for a tourist frenzy.
-In Dartmoor, where the terrain is littered with the highest concentration of prehistoric monuments in the UK, they're lonely and awaiting your visit.
-Dartmoor gives you a chance to be alone with England's history, jaded sheep, stately wild ponies, and seemingly endless moors.
+Dartmoor's terrain is littered with the highest concentration of prehistoric monuments in the UK — and they're lonely and awaiting your visit.
+Here you can be alone with England's history, jaded sheep, stately wild ponies, and seemingly endless moors.

-Hundreds of Neolithic ruins dot the landscape of Dartmoor, but the Scorhill Stone Circle near Gidleigh may be the best.
-Stonehenge, the iconic stone circle, is much bigger — but it's also packed with crowds.
-This tranquil, forgotten stone circle is reachable only by a scenic stroll across a moor — making it a great sampling of what Dartmoor is all about: as much about the journey as about the destination.
-Once there, you'll be alone with the heather, broom, ancient history…and, often, sheep and wild ponies.
+Scorhill is reachable only by a scenic stroll across a moor — making it a great sampling of what Dartmoor is all about: as much about the journey as about the destination.
+Once there, you'll be alone with the heather, broom, ancient history…and, quite likely, sheep and wild ponies.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.